SunSpecOrangeButton/solar-taxonomy/README.md

 # The Draft Solar Taxonomy 2018

-## Review and comment through Monday, March 12, 2018 - [https://xbrl.us/us-taxonomies](https://xbrl.us/us-taxonomies)
+## Review and comment through Thursday, April 5, 2018 - [https://xbrl.us/us-taxonomies](https://xbrl.us/us-taxonomies)

 ## The draft 2018 Solar Taxonomy developed by XBRL US and SunSpec Alliance for the Orange Button program.